top of page

 Today we share the moon, Mum.

-Ivory as the speckled china holding my cup of liquid comfort; as ivory as your soft woollen jumper that hangs heavily over my shoulders - I’m enmeshed and warming; and it’s the closest I can get to a hug from you.
+Ivory as the speckled china holding my cup of liquid comfort; as ivory as your soft woollen jumper that hangs heavily over my shoulders - I’m enmeshed and warming; and that's the closest I can get to a hug from you.

 The air is always bitter by November, and today is your birthday.